kitnato/neverquest/source/data/manual.md

 #### Bleed rating

-A value determined by the chance of inflicting [bleed](#bleeding) alongside total bleed damage, which is a percentage of weapon damage, and its duration.
+A value determined by the chance of inflicting [bleeding](#bleeding) alongside total bleed damage, which is a percentage of weapon damage, and its duration.
 Only applies if a [piercing](#piercing-weapons) weapon is equipped.

 The bleed damage is increased by mastering [cruelty](#cruelty).